16/12/20 Edited to add:

 I am delighted to announce that I am now an ambassador for Pfaff sewing machines!
 If you’ve been following me for a while, you may know that I’ve had a couple of negative experiences as a sewing machine ambassador.
 I certainly wasn’t on the lookout for another partnership so I wanted to talk about this in more detail, as I know “gifting” is something of a contentious topic in the sewing community at present.

 When my last partnership ended in July and I returned to using my old machine, it became immediately apparent that I needed an upgrade, ASAP.
-Anything less stable than cotton sent my machine into a chomping frenzy and my sew-jo took a major hit.
-For the record, I don’t think it’s a “bad machine” or that you need a bells-and-whistles model to produce beautiful garments, but mine had seen a lot of wear and tear and was clunky beyond its years!
+For the record, I don’t think it’s a “bad machine” or that you need a bells-and-whistles model to produce beautiful garments, but mine had seen a lot of wear and tear and wasn't running as smoothly as it once did.
 It had been lugged around on trains and buses, used as both a sewing machine and overlocker, and I didn’t clean it or use branded bobbins, threads or accessories when I first got it.
 Whoops!

 Thankfully, I had a little money set aside as I’d been saving up for an overlocker for a couple of years, and wholesaling my woven labels had brought in some extra cash over the summer.
 I had been incredibly impressed with Pfaff’s commitment to anti-racism and had no doubt that they were the brand I wanted to support.
 I spent hours scouring their machine specifications to find a model that had the features I needed (and room to grow!), at a price I could afford.
 I pre-ordered the Pfaff Ambition 620 in August, with an expected November delivery date.
 OOF, that was a long three months!
 I always struggle to spend large amounts on myself - I don’t have a car or holiday outside the UK! - but sewing is such a huge part of my life and my business identity and my boyfriend convinced me that I needed to TREAT MYSELF.